grimlucis/rpg-hack/01-character-creation/03-classes.md

 4. Blind for 1d6 rounds
 5. All sighted creatures are invisible to you for 24hrs.
 6. Eruption of random illusions from your hands.
-Everyone in LOS must make a Wisdom check to do anything relying on sight for 1d6 rounds.
+Everyone in LOS must make a WIL check to do anything relying on sight for 1d6 rounds.

 **Doom of the Illusionist:**